MatthijsKamstra/hxexterns/howto.md

 }
 ```

-will look in javascript like this
+will look in JavaScript like this

 ```js
 var js_npm_FS = require("fs");